JasonTrue/jasontrue.github.io/README.md

 and it's worth almost as much as the price you paid to look at it.

 The text, and, if applicable, any images referenced, are almost certainly mine, and (C) 2019-last repo change date Jason Truesdell.
+Icons and theme content may be copyright by other parties (see the theme to be sure).

 Feel free to email if I can help you with anything (gotta job for me?) at jason@yuzuten.com.